 Changing temperatures can have vastly different effects on different environments.
-The Biomeridian Research Network currently has active monitoring installations in three global locations, one being installed, and plans for many more international sites.
+The Songs of Adaptation research network currently has active monitoring installations in West Virginia, Maryland, Nepal, and Bolivia as well as plans for many more international sites.

 Barun Valley, Nepal